 Our sterilisation procedures always include a full health check prior to the anaesthetic, a personalised anaesthetic plan for your pet based on their age, medical conditions, current medications and individual needs, the sterilisation surgery with buried stitches if required (so that means no external stitches), fluid therapy throughout the anaesthetic, their own dedicated veterinary nurse who is with them for the entirety of their procedure, thorough anaesthetic monitoring including monitoring heart rate, oxygenation, blood pressure, temperature and respiratory rate and a dedicated recovery nurse whilst your pet is recovering from the anaesthetic, pain relief before and after the procedure as well as 4 days of pain relief to go home with.

-For patients under the age of 8 we recommend a preanaesthetic blood test however leave the decision up to you.
+For patients under the age of 8, we recommend a preanaesthetic blood test, however we leave the decision up to you.
 For older patients or higher risk patients we require preanaesthetic blood tests to be performed for the safety of your pet.
 Our in house blood machine means we are able to test your pet’s blood in under 15 minutes.
-The main things we are checking prior to the anaesthetic is liver and kidney function as well as their red and white blood cells all of which give us an idea of which medications are safe to give your pet during and after their anaesthetic.
+The main things we are checking, prior to the anaesthetic, is liver and kidney function as well as your pet’s red and white blood cells.
+All of which give us an idea of which medications are safe to give your pet during and after their anaesthetic.

 Cat Castrate: We recommend castrating cats at 4 months of age.
 At 4 months they are big enough to handle the anaesthetic and generally it is prior development of tomcat urine smell.

 Cat Spey: We recommend speying cats at 4 months of age.
 Female cats are induced ovulators and so will return to season every 3 weeks until they are mated.
 By desexing at 4 months of age it is generally prior to their first heat and so you will avoid this unwanted experience or an accidental litter.